lateraluz/CPlusPlus-SDL2-SnakeGame/README.md

 This is a classic Snake Game, it was Developed with Visual C++ 2022 with the follow libraries:

 1. SDL2 Library
-1. SDL2 Mixer (Music & Sounds)
+1. SDL2 Mixer (Music & Sounds :musical_note:)
-1. SDL2 TTF (Fonts)
+1. SDL2 TTF (Fonts) ✍️
-1. SDL2 Image
+1. SDL2 Image :camera:

-## Playing
+## Playing :video_game:
-1. Begin the game pressing any arrow key.
+1. Begin the game pressing any arrow key  ⬅️ ⬇️ ⬆️ ➡️
-1. Snake must eat each red square.
+1. Snake  :snake: must eat each red square 🟥.
-1. It grows up everytime eat a red square.
+1. It grows up every time eat a 🟥.
-1. Snake can go outside the limit of screen.
+1. :snake: can go outside the limit of screen.
-1. Every time it eats 10 red square, the game advances next level and increase the speed.
+1. Every time it eats 10 🟥, the game advance next level and increase the speed.
-1. There are 10 levels to win.
+1. Must pass 10 levels to win 👏
-1. Lost if snake bites itself :(
+1. Lost if 🐍 bites itself :disappointed:

 ![1](https://user-images.githubusercontent.com/43474323/213252871-9b1af239-3c0d-42e6-a5bd-7c32aff91d90.png)